WaterByWind/Solaris-IPS-Packaging/README.md

 A list of packaging wrappers provided here.
 Further details may be found within each component directory.

 ##### core-local
-IPS package to create standard `/usr/local` hierarchy
+Simple IPS package to create standard `/usr/local` hierarchy